You will learn

 Learn how to add a virtual contact card to an SMS message in a flow so that customers can save your brand’s contact information.

-Note that the inclusion of a virtual contact card will convert the SMS message to MMS which is only accepted by United States and Canadian numbers and will use more credits than SMS.
-MMS is not available for UK or Australian numbers.
+Note that the inclusion of a virtual contact card will convert the SMS message to MMS, which is only accepted by United States and Canadian numbers and will use more credits than SMS.
+MMS is not available for UK, Australian, and New Zealand numbers.

 Before you begin